 The numbers show you how to lose the most weight fast.
 Frustration causes many people to quit too soon when the fat refuses to budge.
 Numbers guarantee results on a weight loss journey.
 Also, knowing the numbers can help with your food budget.

 A calorie deficit means you ate fewer calories than you burned.
 Each calorie deficit comes with a specific amount of calories lost.
 Some people think they are in a calorie deficit when they are in a calorie surplus.
 When you are in a calorie surplus, you are gaining weight.

 Natural food has a close relationship with calories.
-The size of raw food is a strong indicator of its calories.
+The size of raw food is a powerful indicator of its calories.
 But, with processed food, a slice of cake can have more calories than an entire meal.

 But, whatever you do, don’t ignore them.
 The numbers will help you reach your destination fast.
 Also, it will prevent you from getting lost along the way.

 According to the research, 21.5% of men and 19.4% of women reported using the recommended combination of eating fewer calories and engaging in at least 150 minutes of leisure-time physical activity per week.